GGxcollab/ObsidianVault/SC-300/Manage User Authentication.md

 	- ## Authentication in Windows Hello
 		- ![[Pasted image 20240815113434.png]]
 - # Disable accounts and revoke user sessions
-	- ## Describe how to disable accounts and revoke user se
+	- ## Describe how to disable accounts and revoke user sessions
+		- **Thereare accasions when you need to disable an acoount and/or revoke an **